Tomiwa-Adewumi/Hex-Game/README.md

 In the example below, there are 2 white islands and 6 black islands.
 White has formed a path from the top to the bottom, thus winning the game.
 ![example game board](a_res/example_board.png)

-### Objective
-*
-Your job is to write the backend for this game.
-You will be responsible for the following functionality:

-- determining if a play into a specific row and column is valid
-- playing a piece into a specific row, column
-- determining the score for white and black
-- determining if the game is over

 ## Features